fkmooney/Visual-Learning/README.md

 [sketch_211217be](https://github.com/fkmooney/visual-learning/tree/master/2021/sketch_211217be) [[Py.Processing](https://fkmooney.github.io/como-instalar-o-processing-modo-python/index-EN)]

-Recreating the Joy Division album cover Unknown Pleasures (1979) which in turn was based on a graphical display of pulses from the first pulsar discovered
+Playing with the Joy Division album cover Unknown Pleasures (1979) which was based on a graphical display of pulses from the first pulsar discovered

 ---